Harmontown/harmontown.github.io/docs/_episodes/221/index.md

 title:                "LIVE in San Diego 2016"
 image:                "episode-placeholder.jpg"
 description: |-
   There is no other Harmontown like this.
 In an effort to sell tickets Dan writes a Community Movie projected on screen.
-Watch ONLY at harmontown.com/live.
-It's $5 a month!
-Subscribe already.
-Live streaming, instant post-show downloads and get the podcast early if so inclined.
-Do it for one month, you have to see this.
 showDate:
 releaseDate:          "2016-07-27 07:58:00Z"
 duration:             "01:52:07"